Jennifer Garner And Ben Affleck’s Fluid Relationship, Divorce May Not Happen

 The insider goes on to relay that Affleck and Garner are completely focused on making the best lives for their family, despite their differences.

-“Regardless of their relationship with each other, they will always protest the kids and spend time together for them.
+“Regardless of their relationship with each other, they will always protect the kids and spend time together for them.
 Their goals remain the same […] It’s a fluid situation.”

 So what is really going on in the relationship between Jen and Ben?
 The question revolves around whether the divorce will ever be finalized.
-In early 2016, Jen was adamant that the marriage was over, when chatting in her exclusive interview with Vanity Fair.
+In early 2016, Jen was adamant that the marriage was over when chatting in her exclusive interview with Vanity Fair.

 “It was a real marriage.
 It wasn’t for the cameras.
 And it was a huge priority for me to stay in it.
 And that did not work.”